thuva4/Algorithms/README.md

 * [Hamming distance](HammingDistance)    :    sum number of positions which are different

-* Hamming distance    :    sum number of positions which are different

 * Hamming(7,4)    :    a Hamming code that encodes 4 bits of data into 7 bits by adding 3 parity bits

 * Heap's permutation generation algorithm    :    interchange elements to generate next permutation